Faʼaʼā: Agriculture

 Farms in Faaā are usually found in the mountains to the east.
 The farms are all more than 1,000 ft above mean sea level far from the coastline.
 The farms in the mountains have Tahitian flowers growing in the fields.
 The flowers get picked and are usually sent to Faaā International Airport to greet the passengers that have just arrived.
 There are many tractors on the fields that plow the dirt.
 Banana trees are plentiful throughout Faaā and also a major export to other islands.
 The main islands that get imported from Faaā are Moorea, Huahine, and Raiatea.
 Many strawberries are also found in the farms.
 Potatoes, apples, and raspberries are all other major fruits grown at the farms of Faaā.
 School lunches usually contain fruits from these farms.
 The Moorea juice factory is a major juice factory on Moorea that exports its juice to Faaā.

-Hardware

-Ace is a major hardware store in Faaā.
-It is made up of more than one building.
-There are 3 of these buildings.
-One of the buildings is for supplies and objects needed in houses.
-Another one of the 3 buildings is for Wood supplies and Wood Glue.
-The third building is for cement mixers and screws.
-Other major hardware stores are the Faaā Supply Store.
-It is made up of one building for mainly supplies and cement mixers and another for wood.
-Other hardware stores of Faaā are Polymat, Polywood, and Polybuild.
-Ace delivery trucks are found throughout the neighborhoods of Faaā.

-Technology

-Faaā is full of cell phones.
-Faaā has major industrial valleys far inland.
-These areas have hardware industries as well.
-Ace is close to a store a lot like Circuit City.
-Dishwashers and refrigerators are the main goods found inside the store.

 Sports

 World Championship Tour

 The surfing world champions of Teahupoo have been to Faaā.
 Teahupoo is a reef break, making big waves.
 The swells usually break to the left but sometimes break to the right.
 The big swells cause Teahupoo to become a major place for the World Championship Tour (WCT).
 People such as Mike Stewart and Ben Severson are the boogieboarding champions of Teahupoo.
 The first surfing champion of Teahupoo to win an award was in 1999.